thunderrabbit/robnugen-journal-entries/2001/10/09my_moms_article.md

 trigger fingers are
 ready to fire even while the other hand guards the safety.
-We want to find some middle ground between “an eye for an eye” and “turn the other cheek.”
+We want to find some middle ground between "an eye for an eye" and "turn the other cheek."
 We want the world safe again for our children.
 What can we do?</FONT>&nbsp;<BR></BR>
 </P>
 <P><FONT SIZE="3" FACE="Arial">We have already begun